ppy/osu-wiki/wiki/Beatmap/Beatmap_description/en.md

 # Beatmap description

 **Beatmap descriptions** are small areas under a [beatmap](/wiki/Beatmap)'s page that give players information about said beatmap using [BBCode](/wiki/BBCode).
-Most [Ranked](/wiki/Beatmap/Category#ranked) beatmaps use at least one image, a number (depending on how many beatmaps the creator has Ranked), and a difficulty section.
+Most [Ranked](/wiki/Beatmap/Category#ranked) beatmaps use at least one image, a number (depending on how many beatmaps the creator has created), and a difficulty section.

 ## Uses and information